open-contracting/standard/docs/schema/merging.md

 1. For a compiled release:
   1. Set `date` to the maximum `date` among the releases.
   1. Set `id` to `{ocid}-{date}`.
-  1. Set `tag` to include all tag values from the individual releases together with "compiled".
+  1. Set `tag` to all the unique tags from all the releases, plus the 'compiled' tag.
-  1. If using set `publisher` to the publisher of the compiled release.
+  1. Optionally, set `publisher` to the publisher of the compiled release.
 1. Merge each release (**input**), in order, into the JSON object (**output**), as follows:

 #### Object values